Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 What environmental impacts were ignored?

-The FCC’s 1996 safety limits were designed only for humans, not for wildlife, trees, or plants.
-Numerous studies documenting harm to birds, bees, insects, trees, and plants were submitted to the FCC, yet the FCC did not mention wildlife, animals or ecological impacts when they decided their limits were safe.
+The FCC’s 1996 safety limits were designed only for impacts to humans, not for effects to wildlife, trees, or plants.
+Numerous studies documenting harm to birds, bees, insects, trees, and plants were submitted to the FCC, yet the FCC did not mention wildlife, animals, or ecological impacts when they determined their limits were safe.

-Research submitted to the FCC record documented a wide range of ecological effects from wireless radiation, including disruptions to wildlife behavior and reproduction, growth changes in plants, damage to trees near antennas, and interference with insects’ navigation and survival.
+Research submitted to the FCC record documented a wide range of ecological effects from wireless radiation exposure, including disruptions to wildlife behavior and reproduction, growth changes in plants, damage to trees near antennas, and interference with insects’ navigation and survival.

-Reviews of ecological studies found that the majority showed biological impacts even at very low wireless radiation levels, indicating that current limits fail to protect.
-However, the FCC failed to mention environmental impacts in its decision.
+Reviews of ecological studies found that the majority showed biological impacts even at very low levels of wireless radiation exposure, indicating that current limits fail to protect against reported risks.
+However, the FCC failed to consider environmental impacts in its decision.

 The Court cited a 2014 U.S. Department of the Interior letter warning that FCC standards are “based on thermal heating, a criterion now nearly 30 years out of date and inapplicable today,” and highlighting the need for U.S. research on radiation impacts to migratory birds and other species.